 - Silicone heart-shaped mold, muffin tin, or ice cube tray

-- Pink, red, and/or white pompoms, foam hearts, conversation hearts and/or heart table scatter
+- Colorful pompoms, foam hearts, conversation hearts and/or heart table scatter

 Valentine Fine Motor Activity Set Up

 Fill a bowl or other container with small items to be transferred.
 The items are listed above in order of difficulty.
 Pompoms are the easiest item to pick up while heart table scatter is the most challenging.

 Place the bowl and the silicone heart mold on a work surface.
 Placing the bowl on the left of the heart mold will set up the activity for children to transfer the items from left to right (that pre-reading practice).

 If going from left to right is too difficult, just placing one item in each space is perfect for practicing one-to-one correspondence skills!

 Invite children to use tongs or tweezers to transfer Valentine-themed items from the bowl into the heart shapes.
 Practice filling the tray from left to right and top to bottom.
 (Younger children may want to fill the tray randomly; allow them to make this choice.)
 Once the tray is full, move the bowl on the right and have the child transfer the items back into the bowl.